20 interesting facts about New Zealand, the “paradise of the Pacific”

 White Island (Whakaari), New Zealand

 There are many volcanoes in New Zealand, particularly on the North Island.
 Mount Ruapehu is the tallest volcano in New Zealand.
-It is located on the North Island and has an elevation of 2,797 meters.
-White Island (Whakaari), 30 miles from the North Island is the most active volcano in New Zealand.
-On 9 December 2019, a large explosion on White Island resulted in unfortunate 22 fatalities.
+It is located on the North Island and has an elevation of 2,797 m.

-Highest mountain peak in New Zealand
+What is the highest mountain peak in New Zealand?

 A picture of Mount Cook (Aoraki), New Zealand